Centinel AnalyticaCentinel Analytica

 • Priority: 50

-1. Review all snippets to ensure they're uploaded correctly.
+1. Review all snippets to make sure they're uploaded correctly.

 2. Click Activate to deploy the new version.